Here’s the fact:

 Circle has different types of Spaces

-• Posts: Create and share content with your community.
+• Posts: A simple way to share content with your community members

 mighty networks custom community feed